-Shady Grove Adventist Hospital's Mission, Vision, and Value statement was developed based on the following five concepts known as R.I.S.E.S"
+Washington Adventist Hospital's Mission, Vision, and Value statement was developed based on the following five concepts known as R.I.S.E.S.:

-- 1. Respect: Recognize the infinite worth of each individual and care for them as a whole person. - 2.
-Integrity: Be above reproach in everything we do. - 3.
+- 1. Respect: Recognize the infinite worth of each individual and care for each individual as a whole person. - 2.
+Integrity: Be above reproach in all that we do. - 3.
 Service: Provide compassionate and attentive care in a manner that inspires confidence. - 4.
-Excellence: Provide world class clinical outcomes in an environment that is safe for both our patients and caregivers. - 5.
+Excellence: Provide world class clinical outcomes in an environment that is safe for both our patients and our caregivers. - 5.
 Stewardship: Take personal responsibility for the efficient and effective accomplishment of our mission.